salekinsirajus/storeJIRATickets/instructions.md

 * You will need to use more AWS services than mentioned above

 ### Submission
 This project should be completable within the AWS free tier.
-To submit the code back to Turnberry:
+To submit:

 - include a READ.me file in the Github repo that at least briefly lists/describes the AWS services you choose to use